New announcement. Learn more

 Why Choose Foot Foundation?

-Foot Foundation provides specialist-level care for flat feet, combining podiatry and physiotherapy expertise.
-We offer orthotic prescription, rehabilitation, shockwave therapy, and long-term management plans to restore function and prevent progression.
+Foot Foundation provides specialist-level care for flat fleet combining podiatry and physiotherapy expertise.
+We offer orthotic prescriptions, rehabilitation, shockwave therapy, and long-term management plans to restore function and prevent progression.

 With clinics in Rosedale, Takapuna, Remuera, Botany, Hamilton, and Tauranga, we provide expert arch care across New Zealand.